 - Extra pair of eyeglasses, if applicable

-- Copies of important documents, such as the communications plan and driver's license
+- Copies of important documents, such as driver's license and family contact information

 - Some cash